Increase driver awareness and pedestrian safety

 Simple bolt-down bollards are the most cost-effective and are easy to install.
 They help alert vehicles to potential hazards and ensure optimal flow in designated areas.
 Bolt-down bollards delineate areas for shopping carts, strollers and wheelchairs if necessary.

 For areas that don’t require impact protection but do need to handle the brush or bump of cars, flexible bollards can be used for visual protection.
 These polyurethane flexible bollards bend up to 90 degrees when struck, preventing damage to ground surfaces and vehicles.
 They will return to their upright position and resist damage with repeated impacts—minimizing the need for maintenance, repair and replacement in any parking area.

-Bollards can be installed to provide strong physical barriers that prevent vehicles from entering restricted areas.
-Steel pipe bollards offer the most basic form of physical protection.
+Bollards can provide a strong physical barrier to prevent vehicles from entering restricted areas.
+Steel pipe bollards offer the most basic form of this physical protection.
 Made from structural-grade steel, they are embedded deep in concrete to withstand significant shocks.
-Steel pipe bollards protect not only against vehicle accidents but also against ram-raid, or smash-and-grab, intrusions.
-Use security posts to protect building entrances and storefront windows, which can be prime locations for vehicle invasions.
+Steel pipe bollards protect not only against vehicle accidents but also against smash-and-grab intrusion.
+However, their stopping power is variable, and based on local ground conditions and installation.
+For engineering peace of mind, crash-rated bollards are also available.
+These have passed standardized tests to prove they stop a vehicle at a specific speed when installed as directed.
+Both types of high-impact posts are often used to protect building entrances and storefront windows, which can be prime locations for vehicle invasions.
 Read more about planning perimeter security.

 The disadvantage of steel pipe bollards is that they aren’t attractive on their own—and without proper care will rust easily.
 At the very least, steel pipe bollards should be painted regularly to maintain appearances and to prevent corrosion.
 Installing bollard covers is another alternative to painting, and can be a means to achieving a range of aesthetic styles and designs to complement surrounding architecture and landscapes.